sasanarakkha/study-tools/patimokkha-word-by-word.md

 UNDER DEVELOPMENT

-This is the word by word analysis of the Dvemātikāpāḷi Bhikkhupātimokkhapāḷi, the Chaṭṭha Saṅgāyana edition: [DPR](https://www.digitalpalireader.online/_dprhtml/index.html?loc=v.6.0.x.x.x.x.t) or [Suttacentral](https://suttacentral.net/pli-tv-bu-pm/pli/ms?layout=plain&reference=cck/pts/vri&notes=asterisk&highlight=true&script=latin)
+This is the word by word analysis of the Dvemātikāpāḷi Bhikkhupātimokkha, the Chaṭṭha Saṅgāyana edition: [DPR](https://www.digitalpalireader.online/_dprhtml/index.html?loc=v.6.0.x.x.x.x.t) or [Suttacentral](https://suttacentral.net/pli-tv-bu-pm/pli/ms?layout=plain&reference=cck/pts/vri&notes=asterisk&highlight=true&script=latin)

 This is a work in progress.
 Not all Pātimokkha rules have been covered yet, every update new rules are added.
 So far the pack has coverage until PA 77.